LiskHQ/lisk-docs/docs/building-on-lisk/deploying-a-smart-contract.md

     ]
 ---

-# Deploying a smart contract on Hardhat
+# Deploying a smart contract with Hardhat
 ## Prerequisites

 ### Node v18+